Crystal Peaks Data Centers

 • End-user proximity.
 Enterprise tenants want sub-20ms latency and compliance-ready footprint.

-How Crystal Peaks Approaches Site Selection
+How Crystal Peaks approaches site selection

 Crystal Peaks Data Centers plans to focus on regional builds that anticipate regulation and serve as anchors for industry-specific demand.
+This approach is shaped by the realities behind strong data center locations.

 That includes sites positioned for server colocation hosting, disaster recovery colocation, and pricing models that reflect real infrastructure costs and not oversubscribed square footage.

 Crystal Peaks Data Centers plans to target colocation space where systems will actually run: near hospitals, finance hubs, utility networks, and growing metro edges.
+These are the kinds of data center locations that align with real operational demand.

 Location dictates everything: lead times, permitting cycles, connectivity options, and tenant reliability.
+The strongest data center locations are judged on how well they support those factors over time.

 Who is funding data center expansion in 2025?

-Investment is coming from institutional capital, private equity, infrastructure funds, and REITs—especially those prioritizing AI and healthcare alignment.
+Investment is coming from institutional capital, private equity, infrastructure funds, and REITs, especially those prioritizing AI and healthcare alignment.

 What makes a data center site attractive?